dansmyers/IntroToCS-Fall-2019/Labs/2-Variables.md

 System.out.println("The area of a circle with radius " + radius + " is " + circleArea + ".");
 ```

-Modify the rectangle area program to print an output message like in the example above.
+Modify the rectangle area program to print an text string along with the output value.

 ## Smoots II